Esther E. Baldwin

 Esther E. Baldwin (née, Jerman; pen name, Mrs. S. L. Baldwin; November 8, 1840 – February 26, 1910) was an American missionary, teacher, translator, writer, and editor of the long nineteenth century.
-Known as "Chinese Champion", she understood the religious and political problems of China, and the Chinese people, as perhaps no other woman in this country did at that time.
+Baldwin served as president of the New York Woman's Missionary Society for two decades.
+Known as the "Chinese Champion", she understood the religious and political problems of China, and the Chinese people, as perhaps no other woman in the U.S. did at that time.
 She labored constantly to bring about a better understanding between the two nations.
-Baldwin served as president of the New York Woman's Missionary Society for two decades.

 Early life and education

 Esther E. Jerman was born in Marlton, New Jersey, November 8, 1840.
 Her father, the Rev. Mathias Jerman, was for many years a member of the New Jersey Annual Conference of the Methodist Episcopal Church.
 In her youth, Esther was frail, sensitive and studious.
 She became a Christian at the age of ten, and united with the church of her parents.

 Her first schooling was received at home.
 She also received instruction in public schools and at a private school in Salem, New Jersey, followed by a full course in Pennington Seminary, New Jersey.
 She was graduated from that institution in 1859, or 1860, taking the highest honors.